British Champions Fillies and Mares Stakes Preview: Tips, Betting Offers and Odds, 2.40 at Ascot, 20 October 2018

 British Champions Fillies & Mares Stakes Betting Tips

-- The Juliet Rose each way at 16/1 with Ladbrokes
+- Hydrangea each way at 9/1 with Coral

 British Champions Fillies & Mares Stakes Betting Offers